 The Internet of Things (IoT) is revolutionising and improving the way we work and live.
 Still, it's only possible with pervasive IoT solutions built on flexible and long-lived wireless connectivity.

-At the heart of it all is a tiny device called the IoT module that is responsible for connecting virtually anything to wireless networks.
-IoT Modules come with a wide range of wireless technology standards, and they provide a variety of features that can impact the success of IoT applications.
+At the heart of it all is a tiny device called the IoT module responsible for connecting virtually anything to wireless networks.

 Let's take a step-by-step approach and begin with the basics.

 An IoT module is a small electronic device embedded in objects, machines, and things connected to wireless networks and sends and receives data.